Steven Bradshaw

 To the right across the aisle is an Indian man with a bad comb-over.
 Next to him is a man who clearly has spent some time lifting weights.
 Just beyond him sits a black lady with a tube attached to her chest next to a clearly visible scar.
 She looks like she’s praying.
 Not too far from them is a teenage girl whose bald head announces the reason we are all here.

 Now, 11 years later, it’s Dad’s turn.
 We’re not in those same halls, but the waiting feels just as heavy.
-I catch myself thinking of those others like I did years ago—the ones I watched and quietly prayed for.
-Different place, different time, but the same questions, the same hoping.
-This time, it’s our family again, holding our breath, waiting for answers.
-Will you pray for him?
-For clarity in the treatment plan, for healing, and for the kind of peace that only God can give.
+I catch myself thinking of those others like I did years ago, the ones I watched and quietly prayed for.
+Different place, different time, but the sam

 • My professor asked me what God has taught me.